Kong/docs.konghq.com/app/docs/0.5.x/plugin-development/entities-cache.md

 Your plugin may need to frequently access custom entities (explained in the [previous chapter]({{page.book.previous}})) on every request and/or response.
 Usually loading them once, and caching them in-memory, dramatically improves the performance while making sure the datastore is not stressed with an increased load.

-Think of an api-key authentication plugin that needs to validate the credentials on every request, thus loading the custom credential object on every request.
+Think of an api-key authentication plugin that needs to validate the api-key on every request, thus loading the custom credential object from the datastore on every request.
 When the client provides an api-key along with the request, normally you would query the datastore to check if that key exists, and then either block the request or retrieve the Consumer ID to identify the user.
 This would happen on every request, and it would be very inefficient:

 * Querying the datastore adds latency on every request, making the request processing slower.
 * The datastore would also be affected by an increase of load, potentially crashing or slowing down the datastore, which in turn would affect every Kong node.

-To avoid querying the datastore every time, we can cache custom entities in-memory on the node, so that frequent entities lookups don't trigger a datastore query every time (only the first time), but happen in-memory, which is much faster and reliable that querying it from the datastore (especially under heavy load).
+To avoid querying the datastore every time, we can cache custom entities in-memory on the node, so that frequent entity lookups don't trigger a datastore query every time (only the first time), but happen in-memory, which is much faster and reliable that querying it from the datastore (especially under heavy load).

 <div class="alert alert-warning">
-  <strong>Note:</strong> When caching custom entities in-memory, then you also need to provide an invalidation mechanism, implemented in `hooks.lua`.
+  <strong>Note:</strong> When caching custom entities in-memory, then you also need to provide an invalidation mechanism, implemented in the "hooks.lua" file.
 </div>

 ---